With Plugins Like BuddyPress And bbPress… Now Anyone Can Build a Community Website

 With a little tweaking and patience, there’s not much in terms of community websites that can’t be accomplished entirely within WordPress.
 It’s not the only game in town, however.

 As part of researching your own implementation, it’s no harm to at least cast your eye over some of the non-WordPress options out there for further inspiration.
 Here are four further options to run the rule over.

 - Discourse: The brainchild of Jeff Atwood of Stack Overflow fame, Discourse is a modern take on the concept of forums and worth a look in terms of ideas if you’re thinking of sticking to the forum-only option.

-- Drupal: Though its complexity can be offputting, Drupal was originally designed with “community plumbing” in mind and there’s not much it can’t be made to do in that regard.
-Sites such as Drupal Gardens take a lot of the traditional hassle out of site setup and maintenance for non-technical site owners.
+- Drupal: Though its complexity can be off putting, Drupal was originally designed with “community plumbing” in mind and there’s not much it can’t be made to do in that regard.

 - SocialEngine: SocialEngine gives you a PHP-based, out-of-the-box community solution that’s available in both self-hosted and fully-managed cloud versions.

-- SocialGo: A fully managed solution, SocialGo enables you to set up a social network in seconds with either the Classic or Pro package.
+- SocialGo: A fully managed solution, SocialGo enables you to set up a social network in seconds with either the Basic or Pro package.